Summary prepared by Fielding M. McGehee III. If you use this material, please credit The Jonestown Institute. Thank you.

 In the Fortson sections of the recording – they comprise the first 17 minutes and last three minutes of the 57-minute tape – Hue offers apologies to his wife Rhonda and his son Ishi, who are in Jonestown, and speaks of the regrets he has about the way he has treated them.
 It is not known whether this tape was made before or after Hue visited Jonestown for several days in the spring of 1978, a trip he made in part to repair his relationship with Rhonda.
 He makes no reference in the tape to what he later referred to as “an unhealthy sexual relationship with another woman in the Bay Area,” but it is likely on his mind, as he muses dejectedly how he is perceived within the Temple, how he is perceived by his wife, and even how he perceives himself.
 He describes himself as weak, and admits that he has been crying, even as he records the tape.

-The balance of the tape consists of two conversations over the HAM radio – likely made on the same day – between Maria Katsaris in Jonestown and her mother in California.
-Her mother is estranged from her husband Steven – she hasn’t heard anything from him in months, and talks to him only through the kids they had – and hasn’t read anything in the press about him or the Concerned Relatives, of which he is a part.
+The balance of the tape consists of two conversations over the HAM radio – likely made on the same day – between Maria Katsaris in Jonestown and her mother, Ann in California.
+Ann is estranged from her husband Steven – she hasn’t heard anything from him in months, and talks to him only through the kids they had – and hasn’t read anything in the press about him or the Concerned Relatives, of which he is a part.

 Maria has called to let her mother know that what her father and the Concerned Relatives are saying in the media are all lies.
 She insists on several occasions, for example, that there is free movement between Jonestown and the outside world, and that no one is being held against their will.
 But the real reason for the call, Maria says, is to let her mother know about the years of sexual abuse she suffered at her father’s hands up into her mid-teens.